HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * https://github.com/HwWobbe/DefinitiveData-DeltaAlerts/wiki/Home/_edit

 * direct editView links are very convenient.
 Switching to a different browser tab seems to break Context focus.
-* using the *.MD url allows direct access to the editView for these pages. *.
-* review the MD markup since italics are still evident in editView

 #### Conclusions ####